Written by: Corey Janoff

 If you are looking at a typical resident, resident physicians are some of the poorest people on the planet.
 Actually, they are the poorest people on the planet.
 I can’t think of any demographic that consistently has a smaller net worth than resident physicians.
-The average resident I talk to has a net worth of negative $250,000.
+The average resident I talk to has a net worth around negative $250,000.
 Negative.
-The homeless person asking for change on the sidewalk is worth more than the average resident physician!
+The homeless person asking for change on the sidewalk is richer on paper than the average resident physician!

 How can this be?!

 Student loans.
-Currently, the average medical student graduates with a student loan balance upwards of $200,000.
-That will grow to an average of around $250,000+ by the time residency/fellowship is complete.
+Currently, the average medical student graduates with a student loan balance of upwards of $200,000.
+That will grow to an average of around $250,000 by the time residency/fellowship is complete.
 The longer the training period, the bigger the student loan interest gets.

 Most doctors, though, have a negative net worth until a few years into practice.
-A few years into practice, many doctors are able to pay down some of their student debt, build up some money in retirement accounts, and likely have a little bit of equity in a house.
+Then, a few years into practice, many doctors are able to pay down some of their student debt, build up some money in retirement accounts, and likely have a little bit of equity in a house.

-How quickly one goes from negative to positive depends on how much they want it, and how much they earn.
+How quickly one goes from negative to positive depends on how much one wants it and how much one earns.
 If you earn $400,000/year, you can make faster progress than someone who earns $200,000/year.
 Again, math.

 However, I know people earning $200,000/year who are making faster progress than people earning $400,000/year! #Priorities.
 If you spend all of your money, you will be running in place.

 Their findings?
 About half of physicians surveyed have a net worth under $1 million.
-Half are over $1 million (with 7% over $5 million).
+However, half are over $1 million (with 7% over $5 million).

-It’s also no surprise that the higher earning specialties tend to have the highest net worth’s.
+It’s also no surprise that the higher-earning specialties tend to have the highest net worth.
 Younger doctors tend to have a smaller net worth than older doctors.

 There are a lot of interesting slides in from the survey findings.
 I encourage you to check it out.